valkey-io/valkey-doc/commands/hpersist.md

 The `HPERSIST` remove the existing expiration on a hash key's field(s), turning the field(s) from volatile (a field with expiration set) to persistent (a field that will never expire as no TTL (time to live) is associated).

-## Notifications

-`hpersist` keyspace event will be issued once if at least one field's expiration time was removed.

 ## Examples

 ```